The minimum equipment needed to start an internet radio station is a computer, a microphone, free broadcasting software, and a streaming host.

 - Any dual-core processor made after 2012

-- Stable internet connection (see below)
+- Stable internet connection (see Section 7)

 2. Microphones for Internet Radio